gmartinonQM/mapie_llm/README.md

 ## Results

-- The LLM achieves an accuracy of approximately **X%** on the test set.
+- The LLM achieves an accuracy of approximately **86%** on the test set.
 - Prediction sets provide calibrated uncertainty estimates, enhancing reliability in decision-making.
 - The more uncertain the model is (i.e., the larger the prediction sets), the lower the accuracy.